 Raiffeisenbank purchases short-term and mid-term domestic and foreign receivables arising from the supply of goods and services before its maturity and without recourse to assignor.
-The financing includes administration and the collection of the purchased receivables.
 For foreign receivables, we use insurance provided by EGAP, a. s. or commercial insurance companies.

 The principles of forfeiting:

 - We purchase the agreed part of a receivable; for domestic receivables VAT can be included.

 - The documentation related to the purchased receivable must be legally conclusive.

 - Receivables usually documented by an invoice, handover protocol, shipping document, alternatively by acknowledgement of debt by the debtor issued in favour of Raiffeisenbank.

 - Receivables accompanied by “abstract documents” (bills of exchange, letters of credit with deferred payment, or bank guarantees).
 These documents have to include an irrevocable commitment of the debtor or its bank to pay without protest.